Learn how to write more effective emails and blog posts and how to catch errors when proofreading.

 Not in the body of the email.
 So here are some ways to keep your email professional and effective.
 First, use the subject line and make it count.
 If you're asking a question, make that your subject line.
 Are you saying thank you?
 Make that your subject line.
 What if you're writing to ask for a job?
 I think you can see where we're going.
 You'd be surprised how often hi or quick question clutter up an inbox.
 If you keep the subject relevant then you've prepared your recipient to answer or otherwise receive your message.

 Next, in the body of the email, don't bury the lead.
 This is a term from journalism that means hide the information.
 State exactly what you need up front.
 Don't write an essay.
-That's write, don't use email to compose an essay.
+That's right, don't use email to compose an essay.
 Because email moves so quickly, take advantage of that speed by not slowing your reader down.
 Also consider using graphic highlighting techniques in your emails.
 You can chunk your information to make your points clear, succinct and direct.
 If you have a list, use bullets or numbers.

 When discussing dates, times, numbers, important people or topics, bold them.
 Another tip is to keep professional email brief, appropriate and polite.
 Even if you have a sparkling wit, save it for personal correspondence.
 The probability of being misunderstood is simply too high.
 I know I've said this before but always use proper grammar and spelling.
 It shows you put care into your words and demonstrates thought and professionalism.
 Last, minimize social media jargon, abbreviations and emoticons in your email.